cdapio/coopr/docs/docs/source/rest/rpc.rst

      - If update was successful
    * - 403 (FORBIDDEN)
      - If the user is not allowed to make this request.
-   * - 404 (NOT FOUND)
+   * - 409 (CONFLICT)
-     - If the resource requested is not found.
+     - If the tenant is not in a clean slate and cannot be bootstrapped.

 Example
 ^^^^^^^^